Priler/jarvis/README.md

 ## Supported Languages

 Currently, only Russian language is supported.<br>
-But soon, Ukranian and English will be added.
+But soon, Ukranian and English will be added for the interface, wake-word detection and speech recognition.

 ## How to build?